- Indian Echinacea

 For Patients & Caregivers

-Andrographis has been primarily studied for the treatment of colds, flu, and upper respiratory infections.
-It has also demonstrated possible anticancer effects in laboratory studies, but this has not been confirmed in humans.
+Andrographis has been mostly studied for the treatment of colds, flu, and upper respiratory infections.
+Lab studies suggest possible anticancer effects, but this has not been confirmed in humans.

 - Colds and Flu